jesus-vc/api-job-search/readme.md

-# Jobly Backend
+# Jobly Application

-This is the Express backend for Jobly, version 2.

-To run this:
+## Description

+- This is a pure API app built using Node, Express, PostgresSQL.
+- The app itself is a job-searching API consisting of 3 routes: /users, /jobs, /companies.
+- A 4th route (/auth) exists to handle authentication.

+## Getting Started

+- Run application:
   node server.js

-To run the tests:
+## Testing

+- Run all tests:
   jest -i